mateuszjurewicz/notes_public/Machine Learning.md

 ### Affinity Propagation

-Is an adaptive clustering algorithm, a step above K-means, because it automatically chooses the optimal number of clusters (so it's adaptive).
+Is an adaptive, unsupervised clustering algorithm, a step above K-means, because it automatically chooses the optimal number of clusters (so it's adaptive).
 However, it still depends on so called "prototypes", i.e. it tries to learn what the prototype point for each cluster would be, and assigns points based on the distance from it.
-Thus it skews towards clusters in the shape of circles.
+Thus it skews towards clusters in the shape of filled circles (discs).
 This leads to incorrect assignments when the data consists of e.g. two crescents latching onto each other.
 An example of such a case can be seen [here](https://youtu.be/5O4aPDpRHpA?t=667).
 The step above this is DBSCAN, which solves for different cluster shapes (not just dispersions) - but DBSCAN doesn't guarantee that it will assign every element to a cluster (that depends on chosen parameters).

 ### Normalizing Flows